 World War II caused a period of rapid transformation for the profession of nursing as more women entered the workforce.
 The war caused shortages of medical interns, allowing the need for and responsibilities of nurses to rise.
 The government supported massive recruitment campaigns and Black women were gradually accepted into nursing programs.

-Following WWII, a young Agnes Clinton applied to nursing school at WCH.
-At first, she was rejected and told she was “too tall”.
-Finally, in 1948, Agnes was accepted into WCH Nursing School.
+Following WWII, a young Agnes Clinton who had previously been rejected from other nursing schools for being “too tall”, applied to nursing school at WCH in 1948 and was accepted the same year.
 She would later become the first Black woman to graduate in 1951.
 While Agnes broke through discriminatory barriers and became an extremely accomplished nurse, little is known about her life or experiences at WCH Nursing School.

 The general absence of historical materials about Black Canadian nurses should not go unnoticed or unchallenged.
 As a result, we must work harder to recover information documenting their experiences.
 Archival sources confirm the presence of Black nursing students at WCH and in nursing schools across Canada.
 For example, you can spot Agnes Clinton in this 1951 photo of the traditional graduation march from WCH to Convocation Hall at the University of Toronto.